Monetization and business models

 For more about in-app purchases, see:

-There are additional ways for apps to make money aside from the options provided by the Windows Store.
+There are many additional ways for apps to make money aside from the options provided by the Windows Store.
 You can use a third-party transaction provider, or benefit from ties to other lines of business, as long as the transactions comply with the App Developer Agreement.
 For example, if you have a transaction platform that integrates into a CRM system, you can use that in your app to keep track of your subscribers.

 Note The Windows Store does not charge any fee for transactions that take place via a third-party transaction provider or your own platform.